-These healthcare claims are submitted to insurance companies which in turn process the payments to the physicians and provider organizations.
+These healthcare claims are submitted to private insurance companies, which in turn process the payments to the physicians and provider organizations.

 Experienced and skilled medical billers would know how to deal with these making the medical billing process seamless.

-The integral part of medical billing is the consistent and tedious follow ups by medical billers to ensure providers get the reimbursement for the care provider.
+The integral part of providing quality medical billing is the consistent and tedious follow-ups by medical billers to ensure providers get the reimbursement for the care provider.

 Difference between medical billing from medical coding